ronin-exige/rem_patches/README.md

 Yep — here’s the full corrected build sheet in one place, using your preferred “parameter defaults to No, flip to Yes, then Write-Output $ParameterName” style for every stdout setter task.
 A couple of setup notes first:
 Set these module parameters as Text parameters, since your Ivanti console only lets you use Set parameter with standard output with text parameters.
-Ivanti’s PowerShell task supports setting a parameter from standard output, supports parameter substitution like $[ParamName] at execution time, supports multiple-return $global:param=... if needed, and the Parameters (Query) task is specifically useful for showing parameter values that were set during a module run.
+Ivanti’s PowerShell task supports setting a parameter from standard output, supports parameter substitution like $[ParamName] at execution time, supports multiple-return $global:param=... if needed, and the Parameters (Query) task is specifically useful for showing parameter values that were set during a module run. �
+Ivanti +1

-The MECM action task below uses SMS_Client.TriggerSchedule, which Microsoft documents as the method that triggers a specified client schedule.
+The MECM action task below uses SMS_Client.TriggerSchedule, which Microsoft documents as the method that triggers a specified client schedule. �
+Microsoft Learn +1
 Module parameters to create
 Create these as Text parameters:
 ForceRepair = No
 CCMInstalled = No
 WMIFix = No
 RunCCMRepair = No
 RunMECMActions = No
 RunGPUpdate = No
 WinmgmtStopMethod = NotRun
 Conditions to use
 Use these as Parameter conditions:
 Repair branch: WMIFix = Yes
 CCM repair: RunCCMRepair = Yes
 MECM actions: RunMECMActions = Yes
 GP update: RunGPUpdate = Yes
 Very important rule for setter tasks
 For these tasks:
 Task 5
 Task 7
 Task 19
 Task 20
 Task 21
 Do all of this:
 Enable Set parameter with standard output
 Pick the matching parameter
 Make the script output only Yes or No
 Keep exit 0
 Do not add Write-Host logging inside those setter tasks.

----

 Full build sheet
 Task 1
 Type: Query Service Properties
 Name: Query Winmgmt
 Purpose: confirm WMI service exists
 Settings
 Filter by service name: Winmgmt
 Failure handling
 Continue on failure

----

 Task 2
 Type: Query Service Properties
 Name: Query CcmExec
 Purpose: confirm MECM client service exists
 Settings
 Filter by service name: CcmExec
 Failure handling
 Continue on failure

----

 Task 3
 Type: Files
 Name: Check CCM executable
 Purpose: verify MECM client binaries exist
 Settings
 Path / file to query: %SystemRoot%\CCM\CcmExec.exe
 Failure handling
 Continue on failure

----

 Task 4
 Type: Windows PowerShell Script
 Name: Check WMI repository folder
 Purpose: verify repository folder exists
+PowerShell
 $path = Join-Path $env:SystemRoot 'System32\wbem\Repository'

 if (Test-Path -Path $path -PathType Container) {